joshmessi10/ActiveBreakApp/README.md

 - Date-range filtering for historical data analysis
 - Trend analysis with period-over-period comparison
 - CSV export functionality
+- Analytics are powered by four event streams stored in the database: posture_events, alert_events, break_events, and challenge_events.
+Each event is timestamped and normalized to daily, weekly, and monthly aggregates, enabling comparative analytics across multiple periods.
+The engine supports period-type queries (day/week/month) and returns both absolute metrics and deltas for trend analysis.

 ### 🔔 **Smart Notifications & Break Reminders**